 But if you guide them towards repentance to God, it leaves room for God to do the work in softening their hearts.
 You can't force your child to repent.
-You can only do your part to discipline their wrong actions and encourage them to give it to God.
+You can only do your part to discipline (correct and instruct) their wrong actions and encourage them to go to God.

 This should be done VERY gently and without coercion.

 I'm all about my kids coming to an understanding and making a choice on their own.
 I never force them to pray, and most definitely don't force them to repent.
 Remember, you're their shepherd, an ambassador for God.
 You are NOT their controller or dictator.
 If they choose not to repent, that's their choice.

 The difference between using discipline to control vs. guiding them to godly sorrow leading to repentance is to let God go the distance.
 And as with anything in parenting, modeling how and why you should do something is the best form of instruction.

 If you've wronged your child, apologize to them.
 Tell them you've apologized to God for not being a good parent.
 This is being an example of how to healthily repent and ask for forgiveness from someone you've wronged.